Integral Analyses Model (IAM)

 From structure level to connection level

 In most cases, steel structures are modeled in finite element method software packages by using 1D elements.
-In these FEM-models the structure is analyzed on a structural level.
+In these FEM-models the structure is analyzed on a global level.
 When all criteria of the structural model are satisfied, information can be extracted to do the analysis on a detail level.
 This can be a steel connection or a steel joint.
 In the following paragraph, a strategy will be explained how to extract the information needed for a connection from the FEM-model.

 As mentioned before, 1D elements are used when modeling steel structures in FEM software packages.
 A steel structure will be therefore modeled as a wire frame.
 Within this wire frame, 1D elements are displayed as lines.
 Each line has a starting point and an ending point, see figures below.